Why You Should Book Your MOT Check Early

 - If your vehicle has faults that make it unroadworthy, you could face a much larger fine and points on your licence

 - When there’s an issue with your brakes, steering or tyres, you could be fined £2,500 and your vehicle may be taken away

 - It can also invalidate your insurance

 Recommended: ‘How To Pass Your MOT The First Time’

 Book Your MOT Check With Elite Garages

 Unsure about your MOT?
-You can check your MOT history and more information about the end of exemption on the government website.
+You can check your MOT history and more information about the end of the exemption on the government website.
 You can also sign up for the Elite Member’s Club to receive free MOT check reminders.

 We are open and ready to do your MOT check so Book your MOT now! to beat the rush and make sure your vehicle is safe to drive.
 Don’t delay, book today!